namankumar/s3Scripts/README.md

-# Dump and S3 bucket to local drive fast and relibaly
+# Dump an S3 bucket to local drive fast and reliably

 This code builds on top of the others' work that I found via random Google searches.